Shami0226/Amzon-Website-Automation/README.md

 # Amzon-Website-Automation

-This is a sample project for Selenium web automation for Amazon web page using java
+This is a sample project for Amazon web page using selenium - java